 Thanks, Captain Obvious!
-Let’s back up about six decades.
-If Calvin Goodrich had enjoyed access to collections from the Caney/Collins system of the same quality and detail that he enjoyed for the Duck, he would have found a gradual phenotypic progression in the shell phenotype of Pleurocera simplex quite analogous to that he documented for Lithasia geniculata in 1934.
+If Calvin Goodrich had enjoyed access to collections from the Caney/Collins system of the same quality and detail that he enjoyed for the Duck, he might well have recognized a gradual progression in the shell phenotype of Pleurocera simplex quite analogous to that he documented for Lithasia geniculata in 1934.

 So broadening the subject out through the rest of Middle Tennessee and into Kentucky.
-What is this enigmatic taxon described by Isaac Lea in 1841, Pleurocera (aka Melania, aka Goniobasis, aka Elimia) ebenum.
+What is this enigmatic taxon described by Isaac Lea in 1841, "Melania" (aka Goniobasis, aka Elimia, aka Pleurocera) ebenum?
 Goodrich identified ebenum populations through most of the Cumberland River drainage, from “Cumberland River above the falls” through “Smith’s Shoals, Pulaski County, Kentucky” west beyond Nashville to “springs and small streams” in Dickson County, Tennessee.
-Are all these Pleurocera ebenum populations just pale, triangular, robustly-shelled P. simplex?
+Could all these populations that Goodrich called "Goniobasis ebenum" be pale, triangular, robustly-shelled P. simplex?
 Stay tuned.

 The best entry into this literature would be to purchase FWGNA Volume 3 [html] and read pages 1 – 10 and 93 – 99.
 Or you could click through it piecemeal: